BhuvaneshAdithya45/FreshCart/README.md

-# 🛒GreenCart — Multi-Seller Grocery Store
+# 🛒FreshCart — Multi-Seller Grocery Store

-GreenCart is a multi-seller grocery e-commerce platform built on the **MERN stack** (MongoDB, Express.js, React, Node.js).
+FreshCart is a multi-seller grocery e-commerce platform built on the **MERN stack** (MongoDB, Express.js, React, Node.js).
 It provides real-time inventory updates, multi-seller management, and secure checkout via **Cash on Delivery (COD)** and **Stripe online payments**.
 The app is deployed on **Render (backend)** and **Vercel (frontend)**.